-Business and elected leaders in Clarksville-Montgomery County, TN were presented this week with Business Facilities’ 2009 Economic Development Deal of the Year Silver Award by Ted Coene, Group C Media Inc. co-president and publisher of Business Facilities.
+Business and elected leaders in Clarksville-Montgomery County, TN were presented this week with Business Facilities’ 2009 Economic Development Deal of the Year Silver Award by Ted Coene, Group C Media Inc. co-president and Chief Business Officer of Business Facilities.

 Clarksville-Montgomery County won the Silver Award for its Hemlock Semiconductor project, a $1.2-billion polycrystalline silicon plant that will anchor a green energy supply chain in Tennessee for solar panels and semiconductors.
 The project was honored by a judging panel of industry experts and Business Facilities Editorial Board Members who reviewed nominations of 19 big-ticket projects submitted by 15 states and MSAs.